fbpx

 Sauble Dunes Nature Reserve’s forested dunes and wetlands offer many different microenvironments, making them extremely diverse ecosystems, high in biodiversity.
 Sauble Falls North ANSI is home to several provincially rare plant species including long-leaved reed grass, dwarf lake iris and stiff yellow flax.
 The Chief’s Point Wetland also hosts the provincially rare beaked spikerush, Indian plantain and crested arrowhead.
 These areas also provide habitat for the provincially threatened Massasauga rattlesnake, and provincially significant ribbonsnake.

-Other wonderful species that can be discovered on the reserve include the red-shouldered hawk and Cooper’s hawk, several species of frog and salamander, many mammals including coyote and red fox, and numerous songbirds such as the yellow-rumped warbler, purple finch, swamp sparrow, and northern waterthrush.
-The reserve also provides locally significant feeding and migrating habitat for various water and shore birds.
+Other wonderful species that can be discovered on the property include the red-shouldered hawk and Cooper’s hawk, several species of frog and salamander, many mammals including coyote and red fox, and numerous songbirds such as the yellow-rumped warbler, purple finch, swamp sparrow, and northern waterthrush.
+The nature reserve also provides locally significant feeding and migrating habitat for various water and shore birds.

 Red-spotted newt © Noah Cole